kdqed/zaturn/README.md

 - Bar Plots

 > NOTE: The visuals will be shown only if your MCP client supports image rendering (e.g. Claude Desktop)
+>
-> Else you need to add the `--noimg` argument in the MCP config.
+> If you MCP client does not support images (e.g. Cursor) add the `--noimg` argument in the MCP config.
 Then the plots will be stored as files and the file location will be returned.
 You can view the plots with your file browser.

 More visualization capabilities are being added.